pauolvez/pauolivez/apps/README.md

 Launch backend and frontend on Windows using `start.bat`.

+The first time you run the project it will create a local SQLite database (`kingstar.db`).
+You can adjust connection settings in `backend/settings.py` or by defining the `DATABASE_URL` environment variable.

 ## Notes
 - The scraper uses Playwright to render pages with JavaScript support and automatically scans the rendered DOM for price values.
 - Only scrape websites that explicitly allow it and comply with their terms of service.